 - Closer Spacing: Because they are smaller and thus weaker, joists are spaced more frequently than beams.
 They may be spaced as frequently as 24 inches apart from each other.
 In this photo, the stringers are 48 inches apart.

 - Wires, vents, etc.: You need to contend with the various wires that might be snaking through holes drilled through the joists or nailed to the tops of the joists.
 This means rerouting wires around the perimeter of the ceiling.

 - No insulation: If you're dealing with a one-story, with nothing but a roof above, how will you insulate?
 Your attic insulation is now gone.

 All of this amount to the fact that it is tough going to get that exposed beam style merely by taking down ceiling drywall.

 Faux Beam Alternatives

-If you're intent on having the timber-beam look in your house, I recommend building your own "faux beams" out of clear, light pine.
+If you're intent on having a timber-beam look in your house, I recommend building your own "faux beams" out of clear, light pine.
 Or you can purchase fake beams made out of high-density polyurethane from a place called Faux Wood Beams.
 The beams look remarkably like the real thing.
 And since beams are up on the ceiling and cannot be examined close-up, they will pass for the real thing.